harigopal/learn-reasonml-workshop/README.md

   3. What's the *point* of Ex.
 12?
 Introducing *infinity* and *neg_infinity*?
 Could do more, maybe?
   4. Did I miss the purpose of Ex.
 13?
 What did this teach me?
   5. In Ex.
 14, maybe add a hint that you can use `|` as separator to match multiple patterns?
+  6. Ex.
+15: _The signature for a tuple is written by separating all the types within the tuple by a *._ Wut?
+In OCaml, maybe?
+  7. Ex.
+15: Mention _destructuring_ at this point, maybe?
+  8. Ex.
+15: `add` function isn't tested.